Balloonaversal’s Adopt-A-Pony Program

 Fee: $140 per month ($32 per week)

-Level 2 – Shetland ponies and larger ponies, kids who are already riding independently with confidence
+Level 2 -Larger ponies where your child is experienced and already riding independently with confidence

 Fee: $175 per month ($40 per week)